 If you’re considering condo ownership, make sure you incorporate the condo fee into your budget.
 Make sure to leave a buffer in case your condo fees increase, which tends to happen as condos age.
 Any increases are at the discretion of the condo board.

-Before you make an offer, get a copy of the condo’s status certificate, which contains important info about the condo’s financial status.
+Before you make an offer, get a copy of the condo’s status certificate, which contains important details about the condo’s financial status.
 Review it and make sure you understand it.
-The document will include things like the condo’s budget, any legal matters the condo may be facing, information about the reserve fund, current maintenance fees and whether any increases are planned in the near future.
+The document will include things like the condo’s budget, any pending legal matters, information about the reserve fund, current maintenance fees, and whether any increases are planned in the near future.

-The fee for the status certificate? $100.
-The information?
+The fee for the status certificate?
+It varies by province, so ask your local RE/MAX agent.
+In Ontario, you can expect to pay about $100.
+The information contained it in?
 Potentially worth a great deal more to your investment.